 Nudm_UEContextManagement Service (Nudm_UECM)

 Information regarding the UE’s current session is managed by the UECM service.
-Network functions that are serving a UE register that information with the UDM, along with status information when appropriate, and deregister after they are no longer serving that UE.
-A network function may also be notified that is has been deregistered when the UDM has determined that it is no longer the registered service provider for a particular UE.
-Additionally, the AMF may update the UE’s Permanent Equipment Identifier (PEI) through this service.
+The network functions that serve a UE register that information with the UDM, along with status information when appropriate, and deregister after they are no longer serving that UE.
+A network function may also be notified that it has been deregistered when the UDM has determined that it is no longer the registered service provider for a particular UE.
+Additionally, this service is used by the AMF to update the UE’s Permanent Equipment Identifier (PEI) and is used by the UDM to notify a registered AMF or SMF that P-CSCF restoration is required.
 Interested network functions can obtain context information on request to learn, for example, which AMF is currently serving a particular UE.

 Nudm_UEAuthentication Service (Nudm_UEAU)